Valdstuff/RoleSwitcher-Grimfall/README.md

 - **`C`** — open the per-level configuration panel and assign Tank / Heal / DPS to each level.
 - **`P`** — pause or resume automatic role switching.
-- Drag the widget to reposition it.
+- CTRL+Click to drag the widget to reposition it.

 ## Author